bonolo/fec-etl/README.md

 MySQL (or other database)
 -------------------------

 I created the Pentaho transformations using MySQL 8.0 on MacOS.
-A couple of them use the MySQL bulk loader.
 Any of these transformations can be configured to use different databases.

 MySQL installation instructions are beyond the scope of this document.
 Once you have MySQL (or your database of choice) up and running, do the following...

 - Create a database schema named: campaign_finance
 - Create the user: fec_data
-- Set fec_data's password to 'watchThem$L1ke@Hawk' (or the MySQL shared connection in pentaho-kettle-ETL-job.kjb).
+- Set fec_data's password to 'watchThem$L1ke@Hawk' (or edit the MySQL shared connection in pentaho-kettle-ETL-job.kjb to use any password you want).
 - Give user fec_data appropriate permissions in the schema.
 	- SELECT
 	- INSERT